 - Develop an action plan and go for it!
 Narrow down your list of prospects to the number you can afford to develop great applications to, bring in all the stakeholders that will be involved in each of the proposals, and make sure everyone knows the time frames (or anticipated time frames) they will be actively working on proposals — either as grant-writers or as members of the planning team.
 Be sure to include vendors who will be providing pricing data for your budgets and helping to develop a technology configuration that will work.

-Discover how Samsung’s public safety technology can support your officers by improving communication and enhancing situational awareness.
+Discover how Samsung’s law enforcement technology can support your officers by improving communication and enhancing situational awareness.